ravijanjam/BashScripts/travLStore/Readme.md

 |eDate | Ending date | ```2019-12-01```|
 |dExcl | Key words to exclude in the directory search path | ```logs videos``` |

+For a list of examples, scroll to the end of the [LStoreFileCount.sh](https://github.com/ravijanjam/BashScripts/blob/master/travLStore/LStoreFileCount.sh)